Have you ever wondered why Google keeps pumping out algorithm updates?

 Buying valentine’s gift for your spouse is a great step to take.
 This year, valentine’s gift should be an avenue to express how much love you’ve for him or her.
 Make sure the valentine’s gift is well-researched.
 But don’t stop there.
 Make it a culture to always show love to your spouse, whether there is valentine celebration, christmas etc. When you show love, you get love.
 For instance, when you show love today, you’ll live to be loved.
 Are you ready to choose the best valentine’s gift?

-Do you see how many times the underlined keywords are mentioned in this thin piece of content?
+Do you see how many times the keyword “valentine’s gift” is mentioned in this thin piece of content?
 That’s keyword stuffing and it’s contrary to the Google Webmaster Guidelines.

 Don’t use excessive keywords in your content.
 Don’t try to manipulate your rankings.
 If a particular keyword doesn’t sound good or doesn’t flow smoothly in the content, don’t use it.